 1. Correlates with the rate of aneurysm expansion

 2. Occurs more commonly in patients who progress to surgery or whose aneurysm subsequently ruptures

 3. Co-localises with, or relates to, areas of biomechanical stress

 4. Occurs in a reproducible manner

-We will investigate other inter-related mechanisms associated with aneurysm growth.
-We will specifically explore the added value of biomechanical stress modeling as we suspect co-localisation of both USPIO uptake and areas of high mechanical stress could act synergistically and cause more marked aneurysm growth.
-We will also examine correlates with other blood biomarkers including regulators of extracellular matrix turnover (such as matrix metalloproteinases and tissue inhibitors of metalloproteinases) and vascular inflammation (such as C-reactive protein and interleukin-6).
+This study will investigate other inter-related mechanisms associated with aneurysm growth.
+It will specifically explore the added value of biomechanical stress modeling as we suspect co-localisation of both USPIO uptake and areas of high mechanical stress could act synergistically and cause more marked aneurysm growth.
+It will also examine correlates with other blood biomarkers including regulators of extracellular matrix turnover (such as matrix metalloproteinases and tissue inhibitors of metalloproteinases) and vascular inflammation (such as C-reactive protein and interleukin-6).